weisscharlesj/SciCompforChemists/README.md

 * Chapter 11: Nuclear Magnetic Resonance with NMRglue
 * Chapter 12: Machine Learning using Scikit-Learn
 * Chapter 13: Command Line & Spyder
+* Chapter 14: Optimization and Root Finding

+## Interested in Using This Book for Your Course?

+First, I'd love to hear how people are using this book.
+Second, this book may receive updates with additional content, clarifications, and corrections, so if you want a static copy of the book to use during the academic term, below are multiple options.

+1. (Simpler) Download PDF copies of the chapters to share with your student - at the top right of each chapter page, click the download button and select the PDF option.

+2. Fork this repository to your GitHub page and have your students use your copy - create a GitHub account, fork this repository, build the book using [Jupyter Book](https://jupyterbook.org/), and have you students use your copy on your GitHub page.
+You can update your fork of this repository at any time to received any updates, and unlike a PDF copy, this approach makes it easier for students to copy-and-paste code from the chapters.
+The approach does require the user be confortable using git and GitHub.

-## Articles on Course and Textbook
+## Citing this Book and Curriculum

+A Creative Commons Textbook for Teaching Scientific Computing to Chemistry Students with Python and Jupyter Notebooks *J. Chem.
+Educ.* **2021,** 98, 489-494 [DOI: 10.1021/acs.jchemed.0c01071](https://doi.org/10.1021/acs.jchemed.0c01071)

 Scientific Computing for Chemists: An Undergraduate Course in Simulations, Data Processing, and Visualization *J. Chem.
 Educ.* **2017,** 94, 592-597 [DOI: 10.1021/acs.jchemed.7b00078](http://dx.doi.org/10.1021/acs.jchemed.7b00078)

 Introduction to Stochastic Simulations for Chemical and Physical Processes: Principles and Applications *J. Chem.
 Educ.* **2017,** 94, 1904-1910 [DOI: 10.1021/acs.jchemed.7b00395](http://dx.doi.org/10.1021/acs.jchemed.7b00395)

-A Creative Commons Textbook for Teaching Scientific Computing to Chemistry Students with Python and Jupyter Notebooks *J. Chem.
-Educ.* **2021,** 98, 489-494 [DOI: 10.1021/acs.jchemed.0c01071](https://doi.org/10.1021/acs.jchemed.0c01071)